FOR AGES 3 YEARS TO 18 YEARS

 With the scientific name Paradisaea apoda, the greater bird of paradise belongs to the class Aves (birds) and the genus Paradisaea.

 The actual population of the species Paradisaea apoda remains unknown.
-They are widespread and common on the Aru Islands of Indonesia and southwest New Guinea.
+They are widespread on the Aru Islands of Indonesia and southwest New Guinea.
 However, these birds are hunted for their colorful plumes by local tribes.
 Additionally, deforestation has led to the loss of their habitat.
 All these reasons have resulted in a decrease in population.

 The distribution of Paradisaea apoda, or legless bird of paradise, is found in the lowland and hill forests of New Guinea and Indonesia (Aru Islands).

-Greater bird of paradise, Paradisaea apoda, lives up to 30 years under the care of experts.
+The greater bird of paradise, Paradisaea apoda, lives up to 30 years under the care of experts.
 However, its life span is as short as 5-7 years in wild regions.

-The breeding of male birds of paradise, Paradisaea apoda, is polygamous, which means one male bird mates many female birds.
-Their courtship behavior includes dance displays and calls.
 First, they gather around display perches and rapidly flap their wings, and erect their flank plumes while keeping their wings extended.
 Later, they withdraw their wings with their tail wires still upright.

-As per IUCN, the Red List of threatened species, the Greater bird of paradise, Paradisaea apoda, is categorized as a Least Concern (LC) species.
+As per IUCN, the Red List of threatened species, the Greater Bird of Paradise, Paradisaea apoda, is categorized as a Least Concern (LC) species.
 Being a common species in their native range, they are not extinct.
 However, their population is decreasing due to deforestation and other factors, making them endangered.
 Therefore, they need to be prevented from becoming extinct.

-With an extravagant, colorful plumage, the greater bird of paradise is an astounding species in the wild.
-Females are vast in size as compared to males.
-They also display a sexually dimorphic plumage.
 Males possess a shimmering yellow and silver nape, head, and crown, along with a green face.
 The flank plumes that are yellow at the bottom are widely used in displays.
-Females are uniformly maroon brown all over their head, crown, and feathers possess a brown plumage.
+Females are uniformly maroon brown all over their heads, crown, and feathers and possess brown plumage.

 They communicate through dances and calls.
 Their loud wok-wok cries resonate through the woods as they forage around in association with other species.